S2AFormer: Strip Self-Attention for Efficient Vision Transformer: Experiments

 We train the proposed S2AFormer models from scratch on ImageNet-1K~\cite{deng2009imagenet} without using pre-trained weights or additional data.
 Following the strategy outlined in EdgeNeXt~\cite{maaz2022edgenext}, we use a $224 \times 224$ input resolution and train for 300 epochs on four NVIDIA H100 GPUs (96 GB memory).
 The implementation is done in PyTorch 2.5.1 with Timm 0.4.9, using AdamW~\cite{loshchilov2017decoupled} as the optimizer and a batch size of 1024.
 The initial learning rate is set to $6\times10^{-3}$ and follows a cosine decay schedule with a 20-epoch warmup.
 Data augmentation includes label smoothing of 0.1, random resize cropping, horizontal flipping, RandAugment, and a multi-scale sampler.
 Additionally, we apply EMA~\cite{polyak1992acceleration} with a momentum factor of 0.9995.

 The results on the ImageNet-1K~\cite{deng2009imagenet} dataset, shown in Table~\ref{imagenet1k}, highlight the significant improvements achieved by S2AFormer in image classification.
 Compared to state-of-the-art approaches, S2AFormer enhances classification accuracy while effectively balancing model complexity and computational efficiency.

-S2AFormer-mini has 1.28M fewer parameters than SHViT-S1~\cite{yun2024shvit} but outperforms it by 2.3\% in accuracy.
+S2AFormer-mini has 1.28M fewer parameters than that of SHViT-S1~\cite{yun2024shvit} but outperforms it by 2.3\% in accuracy.
 S2AFormer-T achieves 77.7\% Top-1 accuracy, significantly surpassing models like SHViT-S3~\cite{yun2024shvit}, which has more than twice as many parameters (14.2M) and achieves only 77.4\% accuracy with nearly identical MACs.
 Similarly, EfficientVMamba-T~\cite{pei2024efficientvmamba}, the top-performing model in the Mamba series, falls short by 1.2\% in accuracy compared to S2AFormer-T, while requiring 0.15G more MACs.
 S2AFormer-XS outperforms StarNet-S4~\cite{ma2024rewrite}, which has 7.5M parameters, 1.075 GMACs, and 78.4\% accuracy, while being more efficient in terms of parameters and MACs.
 S2AFormer-S has a slight disadvantage of 0.2\% lower Top-1 accuracy compared to EdgeViT-S~\cite{chen2022edgevit} (81.0\% vs 80.8\%), but it achieves this with much fewer parameters and a reduction of 0.5 GMACs, making it more lightweight.
 In comparison to InceptionNeXt-T~\cite{yu2024inceptionnext}, which has 28M parameters, 4.2 GMACs, and 82.3\% accuracy, S2AFormer-M is 3.13M smaller in terms of parameter count while delivering the same Top-1 accuracy, further emphasizing its efficiency and reduced computational burden.